CodeURJC-DAW-2021-22/webapp3/README.md

 ### ENTITIES

 There are going to be four different entities:
-* **USER** —  this entity is formed by different types of users that take part of the system
+* **USER** —  This entity represents the application's users.
+There are different types of users that take part in the system:
   * Gym Member
   * Gym Instructor
   * Administrator
-*  **EXERCISE** — this entity is formed by different activities a gym member can perform.
+*  **EXERCISE** — This entity represents a physical activity a gym member can perform.
 The member can be guided by an instructor or not.
-*  **GROUP ACTIVITIES** — this entity is formed by different activities which are directed by instructors.
+*  **GROUP ACTIVITIES** — This entity represents a sport which is directed by instructors.
+Group activities can be created, modified or deleted by the administrator.
-*   **EXERCISE TABLES** — this entity is formed by different types of exercises.
-These tables are for the members.
+*   **EXERCISE TABLES** — This entity is formed by different types of exercises.
+The exercise tables are for gym members.
+Exercise tables can be created, modified or deleted by gym instructors.

 ### USERS

 Among the user entity there are going to be different types of users:
-* **Members** — are the users that have access to the different services provided by the gym
+* **Member** — is the type of user that have access to the different services provided by the gym.
-* **Instructors** — These users can book rooms to perform group activities and can assign exercise tables to the members
+* **Instructor** — this type of user can assign exercise tables to members and book rooms to perform group activities.
-* **Administrator** — their main activity is to create and maintain different instances of the gym
+* **Administrator** — its main activity is to create and maintain updated the gym information.
-* **Unregistered users** — these users can only access to information about the different prices and services provided by the gym
+* **Unregistered user** — this type of user can only access to information about the different prices and services provided by the gym.

 ### USER PERMISSIONS

-Members and Instructors, own the information they have in their profile.
-They can edit, creating, modifying and deleting that information:
+Members and Instructors own the information they have in their profile.
+They can edit, create, modify and delete the information:
 * Profile avatar
 * Email
 * Password
 * Change of password
-* Change of password
 * Percentage of corporal fat
 * Height
 * Breadth
 * Gender
 * Bank account associated

 Permissions associated to the administrator are:
-* Register new rooms, modify the existing ones and disable rooms that cannot be used
+* Register new group activities, modify the existing ones and delete activities.
-* Register new instructors, edit the instructors that form part of the gym and delete instructors
+* Register new instructors, edit the instructors that form part of the gym and delete instructors.
-* See the general progress of the gym members
+* See the general progress of the gym members.

 ### IMAGES

 Members and instructors will have representative avatars.
 They can modify it.
-Administrators can edit images associated to the different entities, activities,  exercise tables…
+Administrators can edit images associated to the different entities: activities, exercise tables, general information of the gym...

 ### GRAPHICS